Psychoeducation in art therapy

 Hot topic

-In our first Hot topics article looking at developments in art therapy, Joanna Stevens talks about psychoeducation in art therapy practice.
+In our first hot topics article looking at developments in art therapy, Joanna Stevens talks about psychoeducation in art therapy practice.

 What is psychoeducation?